sabixx/vcertplaybooks/examples.md

 ```

-### Legacy suppoert
+### Legacy support

-To run on Windows Server 2016 and older it TLS 1.2 need to be confiured, before running
+To run on Windows Server 2016 and older it TLS 1.2 need to be configured, before running.
-It might requier additional changes
 ```
 # Set the Security Protocol to TLS 1.2
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12